About I-LAP

 I-LAP-PAK operates across forty districts in Pakistan's four provinces, Punjab, Khyber Pakhtunkhwa, Sindh, and Baluchistan.

-A non-partisan citizen initiative, I-LAP empowers marginalized communities regardless of faith, caste, or creed—strengthening them economically while highlighting the importance of peace, and promoting religious tolerance, and mutual respect among all faiths for peaceful coexistence in daily life.
-Guided by the motto “The more we sweat in peace, the less we bleed in war,” I-LAP emphasizes proactive peacemaking.
+A non-partisan citizen initiative, I-LAP empowers marginalized communities regardless of faith, caste, or creed—strengthening them economically while highlighting the importance of peace, religious tolerance, and mutual respect among all faiths for peaceful coexistence in daily life.

 Mission